 Propionibacterium acnes infection in shoulder arthroscopy patients with postoperative pain

-One article on PainSci cites Horneff 2015: Complete Guide to Frozen Shoulder
+One page on PainSci cites Horneff 2015: Complete Guide to Frozen Shoulder

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.